 Because these Terms will continue till you or we end them, we may need to change these Terms every now and then.
 If we make changes that are clearly in your favour, we’ll tell you once we’ve made them.
 Otherwise, we’ll give you 2 months’ notice before the change will come into effect - so you can easily end these Terms if you don’t agree with the changes.
-Any such changes will only of course be made if they are reasonable.
-We’ll assume you’re happy with the change unless you tell us otherwise.

 We may amend these Terms to reflect changes, including:

 to the law or regulatory requirements

 to the way we manage your Curve account as a result of changes in technology and changes to the Curve system that we use